Zombie strip

-In the comic-strip field, a zombie strip (also known as a "legacy strip") is one whose creator has died or retired, but which continues to exist with new editions in publication.
-The strips are taken over by others, often relatives of the originator.
-Zombie comic strips are often criticized as lacking the "spark" that originally made the strip successful.
+A zombie strip (also known as a legacy strip) is a comic strip whose creator has died or retired, but which continues to exist with new installments in syndication done by a succeeding writer or artist, most often relatives of the original creator.
+Zombie comic strips are often criticized as lacking the "spark" that had originally made the strip successful.

 Reasons and criticism

-The usual reason for continuing a strip as a zombie is to keep the profitable business or franchise going, preserving a number of jobs and allowing future generations to enjoy the work in a new form.
+The usual reason for continuing a strip with a new cartoonist is to keep the profitable business or franchise going, preserving a number of jobs and allowing future generations to enjoy the work in a new form.
 Both the creator's relatives and the strip's syndicate stand to make significant money in royalties.
-In the early days of comic strips, it was commonplace for a strip to be taken over by successors once the original cartoonist died; one of the earliest high-profile cartoonists to reject "zombie stripping" was George Herriman, who decreed that his strip Krazy Kat not be continued after his death.
-(Herriman, along with his strip, died in 1944.)
+In the early days of comic strips, it was commonplace for a strip to be taken over by successors once the original cartoonist died.
+One of the earliest high-profile cartoonists to reject this was George Herriman, who decreed that his strip Krazy Kat not be continued after his death; Herriman died in 1944, after which Krazy Kat was canceled.

 The practice of continuing a zombie comic strip is commonly criticized by cartoonists, particularly younger ones in the new generation, including Bill Watterson and Stephan Pastis.
 Pastis addressed the issue in his strip, Pearls Before Swine, in 2005.
 Mark Tatulli also commented on zombie strips in his strip Liō in 2010 and in 2013.
 After an incident in which United Feature Syndicate secretly retained the services of superhero comic artist Al Plastino to continue the comic strip Peanuts in case of an interruption, the heirs of Charles Schulz, author and creator of Peanuts, requested that his strip not be continued by another cartoonist after his death.
-Since Schulz's death in 2000, Peanuts has continued in reruns under two lines: a Classic Peanuts from the 1960s and Peanuts Begins from the 1950s; a number of non-canon animated Peanuts productions were produced and released after Schulz's death.
+Since Schulz died in 2000, Peanuts has continued in reruns under two lines: Classic Peanuts and Peanuts Begins.